-We now know a Primary Care Provider can cover a wide variety of conditions and help to diagnose and refer you for those needing a specialist.
+We now know Primary Care Providers can cover a wide variety of conditions and help to diagnose and refer you to specialized care.
 Within the category of PCP’s, there are different types to consider, which may be most beneficial to you.
 Some PCP’s operate under a family practice model, where your entire family can be seen and treated.
 Others may focus on women’s health, pediatrics, adult, or elderly patients.

 Not sure where to start?
 First, check with your insurance company for a list of providers who accept your insurance plan.
 Word of mouth is another excellent resource.
 Ask friends and family that you trust who they use for their PCP.
 If you have a specific condition, search for a PCP who specializes in it.
 Initiating a patient-provider relationship can put you on the path to a long, healthy, hassle-free healthcare experience.